makisevon/flow/README.md

 }
 ```

-Note that the ouputs of `A` and `B` are passed to `C` as inputs via futures, why is it designed this way?
+Note that the outputs of `A` and `B` are passed to `C` as inputs via futures.
+Why is it designed this way?

-In fact, such a design allows DAG FLow to run all tasks at once, rather than running tasks in layers according to dependency order.
-Meanwhile, we can `await` dependent inputs anytime within a task, which means we don't have to break down some cohesive tasks for better concurrency.
+In fact, such a design allows DAG Flow to run all tasks simultaneously, rather than running tasks in layers according to dependency order.
+Meanwhile, we can `await` dependent inputs at any time within a task, which means we don't have to break down some cohesive tasks for better concurrency.
 In most cases, such breakdowns make tasks hard to maintain.

 After defining these tasks, we can run them through the engine: